hrithik-shah/Chess/README.md

+# Title
+Chess

-# Chess
+# Desciption

-# The game chess written using python and includes the following features: themes, sounds, animations, possible moves and check enforcement.
+The game chess written using python and pygame; the game includes the following features: themes, sounds, animations, possible moves and check enforcement.